Unidata/git-recipes/cookbook.md

 You can commit that change to repository with

-		commit -m "Added stuff" README
+		git commit -m "Added stuff" README

 Now perhaps you would like to work on a new file.
 Try editing a new file (e.g., stuff.txt).
+You will first have to add that file to the repository

+		git add stuff.txt

+Now commit your added as descibed above.

-Now you are ready to share your committed work with the world
+At this point,  you are ready to share your committed work with the world

 		git push

-Will push out your changes to github for others to see.
+This command will push out your changes to github for others to see.

 ### Branching and Merging